 Is text color that important for blogs and websites?

 Text color [=colour] is a much neglected design element in blogs and websites.
-We don’t remember having rejected any blog exclusively for wrong text color, while compiling the Indian blog directory, but we did downgrade quite a few when we found the text unreadable due to weird color combinations.
+We ourselves have to downgrade many a blog while compiling the Indian blog directory, when we find the text unreadable due to weird color combinations.

 The text color is also important for printing.
 Text in too light colors, too less contrast and that over images may not print well, especially in black-and-white prints.